MantossG/LITA_CLASS_Project/README.md

   maximization of profit.

 D. *Conclusion:*
-- The data shows that there is a decline in the sum of unit sold across each region in 2015.
+- The data showed that there is a decline in the sum of unit sold across each region in 2015.
 This highlight the need for the company to market conditions and implement strategies to improve sale performance and regian profit.
 Addressing  the challenges in sale performance across regions with high performance is necessary.